Aleeshakara/aleeshakara.github.io/README.md

 ### Features Left to Implement

-Projects to be added as and when created
-Up to date CV
-*Features required to complete the contact form.
-*Links to my professional social media, which I need to set up.
-Blog/ videos with my personal journey, along with help and advice.
-Accessibility adjustments (Content Adjustments, Colour & Display Adjustments, Navigation Adjustments)

 * A live website, preferably with my own domain
-* Update Projects Page with live projects
+* Projects to be added as and when created
+* Up to date CV
+* Features required to complete the contact form.
+* Links to my professional social media, which I need to set up.
+* Blog, videos or newsletter with my personal journey, along with help and advice.
+* Accessibility adjustments (Content Adjustments, Colour & Display Adjustments, Navigation Adjustments)
 * Interactive (using Javascript)
-* Possibly a blog, videos or newsletter

 ## Technologies used